mohammadkazem-sadoughi/chat-graph/README.md

 > ### A Little Backstory & Philosophy (Feel free to skip!)
 >
-> Ever been chatting with your LLM and suddenly a bunch of side thoughts or questions pop into your head?
-Or maybe you want to juggle multiple thought processes at once?
-I often find myself, in the middle of a chat, thinking about a bunch of side but related questions (like what does the term you just said mean or what about this... but I don't want my LLM in later chat to get confused, so I ask the question but then click on edit or delete to simply remove it from its history.
+> Ever been chatting with your AI and suddenly a bunch of side relevant thoughts or questions pop into your head?
+Or maybe you want to juggle multiple thought processes at once but you dont want you or the AI to get confused?
+I often find myself there in middle of chats with ChatGPT (like what does the term you just said mean or what about this... but I don't want my AI in later chat to get confused, so I ask the question but then click on edit or delete to simply remove it from its history.
 Not the best user experience.)
 >
 > There are interesting models like OpenAI's O1 that do some neat internal thinking with chains and trees of thought.
 But from our (user) side, it's still just a simple back-and-forth.
 We trust the AI to do its thing, but wouldn't it be awesome if we could actually manage those thoughts together?
 >
-> That's where ThoughtNavigator comes in.
-It's all about giving you the reins to organize both your thoughts and the AI's in a way that makes sense to you.
+> That's where Thought Navigation comes in.
+It's all about giving us (users) the reins to organize both our thoughts and the AI's in a way that makes sense to us.
 Think of it as a joint brainstorming session where you get to steer the conversation.

 ### Thought Navigation: